siggame/octo-robot/README.md

 4) Database Initilization (django 1.7)

-In the folder arena/settings if a file named production.py, this file will need to have the database information provided above.
-Edit the "ENGINE" field to 'django.db.backends.postgresql_psycopg2'.
+In the folder arena/settings is a file named production.py, this file will need to have the database information provided above.
+For production you'll need to edit the "ENGINE" field to 'django.db.backends.postgresql_psycopg2' where as for testing, you'll need to change "ENGINE" to be 'django.db.backends.sqlite3'.
+For testing the file is instead called developement.py and should have all the required information already provided.

 The other fields will have the information passed to the production.py file from a file named secret_settings.py.
 The secret_settings file should also be in the arena/settings folder.
 If the secret_settings folder is missing then run `./bin/production` and the secret_settings.py file should be generated.
 If you are doing testing the file might be called `./bin/development` instead

 After which open the secret_settings.py file in arena/settings folder and add in the postgres name, db the user and password.
 The postgres name should be equal to the database name that was used in the `createdb` command.
 You should now be good to go on generating the database schema.